 It is our intention to ensure that we close the in-school gaps between the attainment of our disadvantaged and non-disadvantaged pupils in all areas with a specific focus on reading, which will be driven by quality first teaching to a high standard.
-We will also ensure that our non-disadvantaged pupils are supported in making rapid progress and in sustaining progress and attainment to a high standard, alongside the progress of their disadvantaged peers.
+We will also ensure that our non-disadvantaged pupils are supported in making rapid and sustained progress to a high standard, alongside the progress of their disadvantaged peers.

-We strongly believe that quality first teaching is the most effective way to support all of our pupils in making rapid and sustained progress and in ensuring that they are provided with targeted support as part of our school's plans to recover the knowledge,skills and understanding of our pupils who have been worst affected by the pandemic.
+We strongly believe that quality first teaching is the most effective way to support all of our pupils in making rapid and sustained progress and in ensuring that they are provided with targeted support as part of our school's plans to recover the knowledge, skills and understanding of our pupils.

 Thorough assessment and analysis of progress and attainment data will be integral to our school's approach and response to the individual needs and challenges of our pupils.
 We will have regular discussions with the class teachers about the specific needs that they have identified during progress review meetings about each and every pupil.
-This will help to identify and put early interventions in place for all of our pupils, providing them with the appropriate level of support and challenge to help them to thrive in their learni
+This will help to identify and put early interventions in place, providing pupils with the appropriate level of support and challenge to help them to thrive in their learning.